USAJOBS/ATP-Support/job-announcement-playbook/details/how-you-will-be-evaluated.md

 </div>
 <div class="usajobs-recruitment-joa-playbook-details__do-not">
   <h4><span class="fa fa-times"></span> Do Not</h4>
-  * Repeat or include additional qualifications — this section is only to describe rating categories.
+  * Repeat or include additional qualifications—this section is only to describe rating categories.
 </div>
 </div>